ShikaSD/kotlin-compiler-notes/anatomy-of-plugin.md

 ## Plugin entrypoints

-The compiler tries to load two entrypoints through `ServiceLoader`: `CommandLineProcessor` and `ComponentRegistrar`.
+The compiler loads two plugin entrypoints through `ServiceLoader`: `CommandLineProcessor` and `ComponentRegistrar`.

 `CommandLineProcessor` hooks into processing of command line arguments.
 It requires providing a `pluginId` specific for the plugin and then a method to handle options (provided as `String`).
 Processed options are then expected to be included into `CompilerConfiguration`, which is later supplied to `ComponentRegistrar`.